Calculate Your No Contact Timeline: Free Tool

 I thought so.

-But after I looked at what was involved in giving people an accurate answer, I got it.
-I understood why.
+But, after I looked at what was required to give an accurate answer, I understood the allure of a one-size-fits-all answer.

-It's EASIER to tell people to take a 30 day break.
-The danger of waiting too long is smaller than the danger of not waiting long enough.
+And, to be fair, the risk of waiting too long is smaller than the risk of not waiting long enough (typically.)

-While 30 days will be overkill for many, it's a safe (ish) answer.
+So, while 30 days will be overkill for many, it's a safe (ish) blanket answer.

 Here's what that means:

 Focus on you.
-Hit the gym.
-Learn something new.
-Reconnect with friends.
-Do the things that make you feel like yourself again.
+This is a great time to hit the gym.
+To learn something new.
+To reconnect with friends.
+And do all the things that make you feel like yourself again.

-Get your head right.
+You basically need to get your head right.
 Your thoughts will spiral.
 You'll obsess.
 You'll imagine worst-case scenarios.
+All normal.
+But you need to manage it.

-Your ex doesn't want the same person they left.
+Your ex doesn't want the exact same person they left.

 What Happens After No Contact?

-Not with "I miss you" or "Can we talk?"
+And don't jump straight to a "I miss you" or "can we talk?" conversation.

 The goal?